Sona-Fathima12/VSDIAT-openlane/README.md

 ![image](https://github.com/user-attachments/assets/3e93cc95-abbe-44ac-9cf1-e31f0fa11106)

-In sEt 4, it is big tricky compared to the other three stages.So here the Din4 cant reach f f1 because of the pre placed cells so a buffer is set there so Din4 can reach the repeaters and then f f 1 and from ff1 to 1. and if we look 1 to 2, it cant be reached that easily because there is a huge distance.
-So a buffer is placed also we can see that the crisscross with the second set, so we can say that 4th set is in  metal 3 layer set 2 in metal 1 or 2 layer,3rd set in metal layer 4.
-So we have to check that what we have done is correct or not first. for that, We need to do a timing analysis by considering the ideal clocks and according to the data of analysis.
-We will understand that a placement is correct or not.
+In sEt 4, it is big tricky compared to the other three stages.So here the Din4 cant reach f f1 because of the pre placed cells so a buffer is set there so Din4 can reach the repeaters and then f f 1 and from ff1 to 1. and if we look 1 to 2, it cant be reached that easily because there is a huge distance. so a buffer is placed also we can see that the crisscross with the second set, so we can say that 4th set is in  metal 3 layer set 2 in metal 1 or 2 layer,3rd set in metal layer 4. so we have to check that what we have done is correct or not first. for that,.
+We need to do a timing analysis by considering the ideal clocks and according to the data of analysis. we will understand that a placement is correct or not.
 ![image](https://github.com/user-attachments/assets/6ac084d3-08ac-4da2-a4d3-f060706968d2)